mcibulskis/retail-prediction-kata/README.md

 future clients, is coincidental and completely unintentional.*

-A new client, Interesting Goods, International, has approached us asking for assistance, to help them better predict some of their needs.
+A new client, Interesting Goods, International, has approached us asking for assistance to help them better predict some of their needs.
 They are based in the UK, but sell and ship internationally to customers in multiple different countries, most of whom are resellers or wholesalers.